Transmission Cooler Defect Prompts Do Not Buy Advisory of 2005-2010 Nissan Pathfinder, Frontier and Xterra Vehicles

 Investigation is still looming

 As of April 28, 2016, this investigation is still unresolved.
 Meanwhile, Nissan vehicle owners from across the country have continued to experience complete transmission failure cause by engine coolant contamination.

 "The fact that this investigation has gone on for four years with no resolution for consumers is completely unacceptable," said NCCC President Sandra Bullock.
 "Meanwhile, unsuspecting vehicle owners have been left to make the difficult decision of whether to sell a vehicle they still owe money on or pay for a new transmission…which can add up to thousands of dollars in many cases."

-The problem—for a large number of vehicle owners, transmission failure is occurring just outside of the extended warranty period.
+The problem for a large number of vehicle owners is that transmission failure is occurring just outside the extended warranty period.
 NCCC continues to field calls from frustrated Nissan owners every week who only learned about this alleged defect after their transmissions failed suddenly and without any warning.

 "Many of the vehicle owners dealing with a failed transmission bought their vehicles used and had no clue about the potential problem," Bullock continued.
 "Now, they're essentially left high and dry with an inoperable vehicle and a repair bill they can't afford.
 For this reason, NCCC is taking the highly unusual step of advising against the purchase of these vehicles altogether…until something more is done."

 NCCC is recommending that consumers avoid the purchase of all 2005-2010 Nissan Pathfinder, Frontier and Xterra models equipped with an automatic transmission until these vehicles are recalled for repair or Nissan agrees to offer a warranty program that goes beyond the current 10 year, 100,000 mile limit.